 Running 3.1 miles can seem like an impossible feat, especially if you don’t usually run long distances.
 But it doesn’t have to be!
 No matter how long you’ve been running, or even if you haven’t started yet, running a 5k is completely within your grasp, and can even be a lot of fun.
-Keep these five tips in mind as you train for your first 5k:
+Here are five tips for training for your first 5k race.

 As much as we might like it to, being able to run a 5k is not something that will happen overnight.
 Instead of trying to run the whole distance immediately, work your way up to it.
 Start by challenging yourself to run (or even walk) short, easily accomplishable distances, then gradually work to increase your distance and speed.

 It can be easy to get discouraged or lose motivation during training, especially if you run alone.
 Having someone by your side can make a big difference.
 Get a running partner to support you, encourage you, and keep you accountable on the days you’d rather stay home and watch TV.